annahadji/beebasler/README.md

   --fps FPS             Desired frame rate of camera in Hz.
 Defaults to 200 Hz.
   --exposure_time EXPOSURE_TIME
                         Desired exposure time of camera.
 Defaults to 2000 microseconds.
+  --gain GAIN           Desired gain of camera.
+Defaults to 2000 microseconds.
   --use_binning         Whether or not to reduce image resolution by binning.
   --record_n_seconds RECORD_N_SECONDS
                         Desired length of time to record for in seconds.
 Defaults to 10 s.
   --file_out FILE_OUT   Name of recording.
 Appropriate extension will be added on save.
+  --crop                Wont start filming unless a crop selection has been selected from local host.
 ```